Game Off

 Game Off is an annual game jam celebrating open source created by Lee Reilly in 2012 and sponsored by GitHub.
 Participants are given the entire month of November to build a game based on a theme–individually or as a team.
 Inspired by the Global Game Jam, it encourages collaborative game development and promotes the use and sharing of open source software.

 Intellectual property and licensing

-The use of open source code and freely availably assets is encouraged, but it is not a strict requirement.
+The use of open source code and freely available assets is encouraged, but it is not a strict requirement.
 Participants are required to share the code in a public GitHub repository, but the creators own the intellectual property and may license the code however they like.
 E.g. the overall winner of Game Off V was Daemon vs. Demon, a game built with the open source Godot game engine, with the source licensed under the MIT license and some assets made available under CC-BY-NC 4.0 licenses.